Nationals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have come away with 22 wins in the 52 contests they have been listed as the underdogs in this season.
+- The Nationals have been victorious in 22, or 42.3%, of the 52 contests they have been chosen as underdogs in this season.

-- The moneyline set for this matchup implies the Nationals have a 50% chance of walking away with the win.
+- Washington has entered 30 games this season as the underdog by +135 or more and is 12-18 in those contests.

-- Washington and its opponents have hit the over in 26 of its 56 games with a total this season.
+- Washington's games have gone over the total in 26 of its 57 chances.

 - The Nationals are 5-4-0 against the spread in their nine games that had a posted line this season.